top of page

 Exceptions: Court Orders, client’s commission of a crime toward New Horizons staff or property, during an abuse investigation, if a client is determined to be a danger to self or others, during emergencies, for licensing, monitoring and/or accreditation reviews.

-Additional Rights include:
+Additional Rights Include:

 Right to Freedom from Abuse, Financial or other Exploitation, Retaliation, Humiliation, and Neglect

 New Horizons will ensure that the person served is protected from physical, sexual, psychological, and fiduciary abuse; harassment and physical punishment; and humiliating, threatening or exploiting actions by our staff while receiving services from our agency.
 Sexual abuse or harassment may include any gestures, verbal or physical, that reference sexual acts or sexuality or objectify the individual sexually.
-Fiduciary abuse refers to any exploitation of the persons served for financial gain and could include misuse of the funds of the person served or taking advantage of the provider relationship with the person served.
+Fiduciary abuse refers to any exploitation of the persons served for financial gain and could include misuse of the funds of the person served or taking advantage of the provider's relationship with the person served.